 - Elections and party competition in established democracies, but also processes of democratization and political decision-making in other forms of government

 Empirical-analytical research with a quantitative focus, methodological diversity as well as interdisciplinarity are the linchpins of research conducted within the department and the School of Social Sciences.

 Research at the chairs of Political Economy, Political Sociology and Political Psychology acts as a bridge between political science on the one hand and sociology and psychology on the other, which are closely related fields.

 Research in the subject area of political science is usually not conducted at the chairs themselves, but at the Mannheim Center for European Social Research (MZES) and the Collaborative Research Centre SFB 884 "Political Economy of Reforms".

-Topical coursework is complemented by advanced methods courses that provide students with the tools for rigorous and thorough theoretical and empirical analysis.
-Theories of rational and social choice, game theory, Bayesian learning models are as much part of this module as are advanced quantitative methods, including multivariate analysis (OLS) and maximum likelihood estimation.
+The CDSS PhD Program in Political Science offers courses in topical areas of research and advanced methods.
+The latter provide students with the tools for rigorous and thorough theoretical and empirical analysis such as, theories of rational and social choice, game theory, Bayesian learning models are as much part of this as are advanced quantitative methods, including multivariate analysis (OLS) and maximum likelihood estimation.
 CDSS courses catalog